thomasgnuttall/KarnatakGestureVocalCostructuring/README.md

 This repository contains the accompanying code for the analysis and visualisation presented in,

-*Landscapes of coarticulation: The co-structuring of gesture-vocal dynamics in Karnatak vocal performance - Lara Pearson, Thomas Nuttall, Wim Pouw*
+*The co-structuring of gesture-vocal dynamics in Karnatak music performance - Lara Pearson, Thomas Nuttall, Wim Pouw*

 The repository is structured in two parts, `analysis` and `visualisation`.
 There is a README in each of those folders with instructions for use.